Our Senior Advisers are experts in their field who help us with research and policy recommendations, and with strategic

 Sol Picciotto is emeritus professor of law at Lancaster University, where he taught for 15 years; prior to that he taught at the University College Dar es Salaam (1964-68), and the University of Warwick (1968-92).
 He has researched and written extensively on international taxation, as well as other aspects of international financial and business regulation, including tax havens and offshore financial centres.
 He is the author of International Business Taxation (1992), Regulating Global Corporate Capitalism (2011) and numerous articles and book chapters, many of which are available on his webpage.
 He is a member of the Advisory Group of the International Centre for Tax and Development, and a corresponding contributor to Tax Analysts.

-David Quentin is a UK barrister who has worked at Allen & Overy, Farrer & Co, and at the independent bar, advising on UK and international tax law.
-He specialised in the taxation of complex corporate, financial and property transactions, disputes with the UK’s revenue authorities, and the taxation of not-for-profit entities.
-He has extensive practical experience at the aggressive end of the tax risk business, having advised on high-value cross-border tax-structured finance, transfer pricing disputes, and various kinds of tax avoidance schemes.
-He is currently non-practising while conducting doctoral research on corporate tax reform at Queen Mary University of London.
+Clair Quentin is a UK barrister who has worked at Allen & Overy, Farrer & Co, and at the independent bar, advising on UK and international tax law.
+They specialised in the taxation of complex corporate, financial and property transactions, disputes with the UK’s revenue authorities, and the taxation of not-for-profit entities.
+They have extensive practical experience at the aggressive end of the tax risk business, having advised on high-value cross-border tax-structured finance, transfer pricing disputes, and various kinds of tax avoidance schemes.
+They are currently non-practising while conducting doctoral research on corporate tax reform at Queen Mary University of London.